zhullyb/monyhar/monyhar/components/viz/service/compositor_frame_fuzzer/README.md

 CompositorFrame as input.
 It uses [libFuzzer][libfuzzer] and [libprotobuf-mutator][protobuf-mutator] to generate and mutate a corpus of inputs that exercise as many code paths as possible.
-See [libFuzzer in Chromium][libfuzzer-monyhar] documentation for general information on these tools and how they are used in Chromium.
+See [libFuzzer in Monyhar][libfuzzer-monyhar] documentation for general information on these tools and how they are used in Monyhar.

 On each iteration, the CompositorFrame fuzzer builds a CompositorFrame following the specifications in the protobuf-format input and submits it to the